-Domestic Abuse accounts for a significant proportion of Maidstone's recorded crime.
-Whilst support services exist, accessing them for victims can be challenging, due to the personal risk they may need to take to reach out for help.
+Domestic Abuse accounts for a significant proportion of Maidstone's recorded crime (31%).
+Whilst support services exist, accessing them for victims can be challenging.
 Whilst not exclusive, women are disproportionately the victims of domestic abuse and sexual violence.
 One in four women experience domestic abuse from a partner in their lifetime.
-92% of rapists are known to the woman they rape The Domestic Abuse Act became law in April 2021 and places new duties on local authorities to help tackle the issue.
+92% of rapists are known to the woman they rape

+The Domestic Abuse Act became law in April 2021 and places new duties on local authorities to help tackle the issue.
 Kent County Council and Maidstone Borough Council officers are taking an active role on the Kent Domestic Abuse Partnership Board and through the Maidstone Domestic Abuse Forum to help shape the new Kent-wide Domestic Abuse Strategy.
-In addition, staff have been updated on changes made to the homelessness legislation brought about by the introduction of the Domestic Abuse Act, which will be reflected in the review of the Council's new Housing Strategy due to be adopted in the Summer of 2022.
+In addition, staff are aware of the homelessness legislation, brought about by the introduction of the Domestic Abuse Act, being reflected in the review of the Council's new Housing Strategy due to be adopted in the Summer of 2022.